skeeeon/mqtt-mux-router/README.md

 - 🚀 High-performance message processing with worker pools
 - 🔐 TLS support with client certificates
 - 📝 Dynamic message templating with nested path support
-- 📋 Configurable logging with rotation and multiple outputs
+- 📋 Configurable logging with multiple outputs
 - 🔄 Automatic reconnection handling with subscription recovery
 - 🎯 Complex condition evaluation with AND/OR logic
 - 📊 Comprehensive performance metrics and monitoring